GoogleCloudPlatform/emblem/docs/config-secret.md

 For more secret values like the API key, we will store it in Secret Manager and expose it as an environment variable in the Cloud Run service.

-To do this, please create a secret in Secret Manager called `content-api-key`.
+To configure an API key with Secret Manager, please create a secret called `content-api-key`.

 Next, add the cloudbuild service account to *only this* secret with the Secret Manager Secret Accessor role.
 Cloud Build will use this secret when deploying a new instance of the website.